-When a group member's unfinished business shows up in the group (as it inevitably will), the past comes alive in the present, and the present has an opportunity to come more fully alive through the echoes of the past.
+When a participant's unfinished business shows up in a group, as it inevitably will, the past comes alive in the present, and the present comes more fully alive through the echoes of the past.

 • Unconscious domains of experience make themselves known and felt through transference communications, which will almost always involve feelings that are stronger than the current reality warrants.